nhsx/nhsx-internship-projects/content/projects/new_open/synthea-learning.md

 **Keywords:**  Synthetic, Simulation, MultiModalData

 **Need:**  Synthea<sup>TM</sup> is an open-source, synthetic patient generator that models the medical history of synthetic US patients.
-The data science team are currently ammending this codebased into a [UK-based version](https://github.com/nhsengland/swpc_synthea) with the vision of using this to create electronic health records across primary, secondary and community care for a defined population.
+The data science team are currently amending this codebase into a [UK-based version](https://github.com/nhsengland/swpc_synthea) with the vision of using this to create electronic health records across primary, secondary and community care for a defined population.
 These records would then act as a synthetic view of the system enabling faster innovation and easier demonstration for population health.

-This project would seek to build a secondary downstream codebased to add multimodal generation .
-This could come in the form of generating unstructured text in different forms (e.g. Patient letters) using the information generated in the simulation or creating relevant images (e.g. MRI scan) based on the activities the pateint has undergone.
+This project would seek to build a secondary downstream codebase to add multimodal generation .
+This could come in the form of generating unstructured text in different forms (e.g. Patient letters) using the information generated in the simulation or creating relevant images (e.g. MRI scan) based on the activities the patient has undergone.
 It's envisaged that current generation solutions could be used to create medium fidelity

 **Current Knowledge/Examples & Possible Techniques/Approaches:**